-8. Commitments:
+9. Commitments:

-The Foundation has committed its financial support to Windsor Regional Hospital for the Cardiac Catheterization Lab/Day Surgery Relocation project in the amount of \$4.8 million.
-This project is still awaiting approval from the Ministry of Health before it can proceed.
+The Foundation has committed its financial support to Windsor Regional Hospital for the Cardiac Catheterization Lab expansion and resulting Microbiology Laboratory Relocation project in the amount of \$7.8 million.
+This project is currently in progress and expected to be completed in early 2026.

-During the 2021-22 fiscal year, the Foundation implemented a variation of the On-Line Lottery it was running that required the issuance by the Foundation's Bank a \$25,000 Standby Letter of Credit.
-In the 2022-23 fiscal year, this Standby Letter of Credit was increased to \$200,000.
+During the 2021-22 fiscal year, the Foundation began running an on-line lottery that required the Foundation's Bank to issue a \$25,000 Standby Letter of Credit.
+In the 2023-24 fiscal year, this Standby Letter of Credit was increased to \$200,000.
 As security, the Foundation must maintain on account an amount equal to any and all outstanding Letter of Credit amounts issued.

-9. Financial risks:
+10. Financial risks: